nazmulidris/developerlife.com/_posts/2022-02-24-rust-non-binary-tree.md

 > ownership, interior mutability, weak, and strong references.

 ### Thread safety
-<a id="markdown-thread-safety" name="thread-safety"></a>

 While this is a good start, we haven't dealt with thread safety.
-Rust makes it very easy to handle this paralellism, we simply do the following:
+Rust makes it very easy to handle this parallelism, we simply do the following:

 1. Replace `Rc` with `Arc`.
 2. Replace `RefCell` with `RwLock` (note that we could have also used `Mutex` but we are using